ethersphere/swarm/swarm/docs/smash/smash.rst

 ------------------------------------------------------------

 As it turns out, collective auditing has great advantages in policing correct syncronisation.
 As a result of recursive audits, when audit responses are retrieved, the audit requests come from nodes independent of the owner.
-This helps nodes to identify neighbours that refused to sync.
+This helps nodes identify neighbours that refused to sync.
 If an audit request reaches a node that is most proximate to the target chunk, the node recognizes that it is a chunk that it was  supposed to receive while syncing with one of its peers.
-If it did not, then it sends an  audit request to the chunk's guardian and feedback to its parent auditor.
+If it did not, then it sends an  audit request to the chunk's guardian and feedback to its parent auditor (see :numref:`Figure %s <fig:policing>`).

 This can be thought of as a  warning to the guardian (or in fact the node that acts as custodian).
-If they still keep the chunk to themselves, they will lose money their deposit as a result of litigation.
+If they still keep the chunk to themselves, they will lose money as a result of litigation.
 Even if they are innocent, they are motivated to forward since that is cheaper still than litigation.
-Therefore they will forward the audit request to  their appropriate online peer towards the node they had originally forwarded it to.
-If all nodes delegate and forward, the proximate node will eventually receive the chunk (see :numref:`Figure %s <fig:policing>`.
+Therefore they will forward the audit request to  their appropriate online peer towards the node that they had forwarded the original store request to.
+If all nodes delegate and forward, the proximate node will eventually receive the chunk and can act as  custodian.
 Interestingly, this situation could also happen as a  result of network growth and  latency.
 We conclude that SWINDLE recursive auditing can repair retrievability [#]_ .

 .. rubric:: Footnotes
 .. [#] Note that adaptation to network  growth and shrinking is taken care of by the syncing protocol.
-However if network connections are saturated and/or nodes have not yet heard of each other it could happen that they are genuine yet appear not synchronized.
-We restrict these cases to the case when the offending node issues a proof that they believed to be the most proximate one to the target.
+However if network connections are saturated and/or nodes have not yet heard of each other it could happen that they are genuine yet appear not syncronized.

 ..  _fig:policing: